csecht/opencv-contour-utility/README.md

 * sample1.jpg (pills, 800x600 692 kB),
 * sample2.jpg (shells, 1050x750, 438 kB),
 * sample3.jpg (rummikub, 4032x3024, 2.94 MB)
+* sample4.jpg (shapes, 1245x1532, 137 kB)

 ### Requirements:
-Python 3.7 or later, plus the packages OpenCV Matplotlib, Pandas, Numpy, and tkinter (included with 3.7 and above).
+Python 3.7 or later, plus the packages OpenCV and Numpy.
+Additionally, Matplotlib, and it's dependency Pillow, are needed only with the `equalize_*.py` modules; tkinter (included with Python 3.7 and above) is required with `equalize_tk.py`.
 This program was developed in Python 3.8.

 For quick installation of the required Python PIP packages: